Timon and Pumbaa: Educational shorts

-Timon and Pumbaa were featured in a series of educational short called Find Out Why, sponsored by the National Science Foundation.
+Timon and Pumbaa were featured in a series of educational shorts called Find Out Why, sponsored by the National Science Foundation.
 These shorts involved Timon and Pumbaa answering kids' questions about science, such as why there is lightning, why we sneeze, why pandas don't live in deserts, why there is wind, and why an airplane flies.
 The shorts were interstitial segments of the Saturday morning cartoon block Disney's One Saturday Morning in 2000.
-The series contained of nine shorts, five of which were featured in the extras at Disc 2 of the 1998 film's Special Edition DVD in 2004.
+The series consisted of nine shorts, five of which were featured in the extras at Disc 2 of the 1998 film's Special Edition DVD in 2004.

 Disney Educational Productions and Underwriters Laboratories co-produced an educational film series called Wild About Safety: Safety Smart with Timon and Pumbaa, where Pumbaa educated Timon on how to stay safe.
 Ernie Sabella reprised his role as Pumbaa, while Timon was voiced by Bruce Lanoil.
 The series ran from 2008 to 2013.
 Each installment is approximately 12 minutes long.
 They are all somewhat animated in the style of the 1994 film, with occasional use of stock footage from the movie, as well as Tony Bancroft, who animated Pumbaa in the film, returning as an animator for the series.